Skip to main content

 Car Loans

 How much you should prioritize paying off an auto loan depends entirely on the terms.
 Not all car loans are the same, as some are much more favorable than others.
 If you snagged a 0% financing offer, for example, then you are effectively paying no interest at all.
-You’re simply paying down the principle without any extra fees.
+You’re simply paying down the principal without any extra fees.
 That’s a great deal, since it isn’t costing you anything extra above the sale price of the car.
 Don’t stress about rushing to pay off this kind of car loan.

 However, if you have a loan that charges an interest rate of 5% or higher, then you should make repaying it a very high priority.
 You also need to consider the duration of the loan.
 If it runs 60 months or longer, then you should definitely move to pay off that debt sooner rather than later.